WestFR/Symfony-DIM2018/README.md

 3. Launch your server environment and your create your database with this command line : <br>
 `bin/console doctrine:database:create`

+4. After, make migrations for create tables in your database: <br>
+`bin/console doctrine:migrations:migrate`

-4. For correct use of the OMDB API, please follow these instructions (optional) :
+5. For correct use of the OMDB API, please follow these instructions (optional) :
 - Connect to this site for obtain your API KEY : http://www.omdbapi.com/
 - Add your API KEY in "config/parameter.yml" with the same name of "config/parameter.yml.dist" : `OMDB_api_key: your_key`
 - Now, you can search a show and retrieve results with local database and online API !